 If you’re looking for a simple, reliable upright vacuum cleaner for a fair price, look no further than this model by the reputable manufacturer Shark.

-This vacuum cleaner is there for you when you need it.
+This Shark lightweight vacuum is there for you when you need it.
 It’s a very versatile model that comes with a plethora of options, helping you keep your carpeted and bare floors, but also furniture and nooks and crannies completely dust and debris free.
 You can use this model on both carpets and bare floors since it comes with an option to disengage the rotation of the brush.
 While the main vacuum head isn’t removable, Shark found another solution for this model.
 Instead of removing the head to attach a brush, it comes with a hose that you can attach to the main unit.
 Essentially, this makes it very alike to canister vacuum cleaners.
 Along with the main head and the hose, it comes with a crevice tool and an upholstery attachment.
 This model is moderately lightweight, and it weighs 10.6 pounds in total.
 You can carry it, push it, or drag it behind you when you’re using the hose, and not worry about range as it comes with a 25-feet long cord.

 - Doubles as a canister model with a detachable hose